-At 280 kilometres (km) long, Prince Edward Island is Canada's smallest province.
-Located on the east coast of the country, Prince Edward Island belongs to a group of eastern provinces known as the Maritimes (PEI, New Brunswick, and Nova Scotia) and is also considered part of Atlantic Canada, which includes the three Maritime provinces and the province of Newfoundland and Labrador.
-Prince Edward Island is connected to the mainland by the 12.9 km Confederation Bridge, which makes for easy travel to Nova Scotia and New Brunswick.
+Where is PEI?At 280 kilometres (km) long, Prince Edward Island (PEI) is Canada's smallest province.
+Located on the east coast of the country, PEI belongs to a group of eastern provinces known as the Maritimes (PEI, New Brunswick, and Nova Scotia) and is also considered part of Atlantic Canada, which includes the three Maritime provinces and the province of Newfoundland and Labrador.
+PEI is connected to the mainland by the 12.9 km Confederation Bridge, which makes for easy travel to Nova Scotia and New Brunswick.